emilalmander/project1-zlatan/README.md

 credits

-* the code to make the header was taken from CI love running project.
+* the code to make the "zlatan image" was taken from "the running project"

 * the images were both from wallpapertag.com, they claim that they own every photo on the page. and in their terms & privacy it says that i can use the images as long as its not for commersial use.